 2. How does a sewer inspection camera work?

-3. What can a sewer inspection camera find?
+3. What are the benefits of using a sewer inspection camera?